nahuakang/raven/README.md

 <div align="center">

 # RAVEN
-A toolkit for making stylized 2D and 3D games in Odin
+A toolkit for making 2D and 3D games in Odin

 ***WARNING: EARLY ALPHA VERSION***